-FREE Classroom Programs: The Big, The Small and The Weird- 12 PM and 2 PM (1 hour sessions)
+FREE Classroom Programs: The Big, The Small and The Weird- 12 PM and 2 PM (45-minute sessions)

 Learn fascinating facts about seals and sea lions from our education experts while seeing exhibits and patient viewing areas. (*Small fee applies, it helps our patients!).

 Can't make this month's Marine Science Sunday?
 Test your knowledge

 of marine mammals with our short quiz (answers at the bottom of the page - no cheating now!):

 What animal can live to be over 200 years old?

 Click here for directions to The Marine Mammal Center.

 Click here for details about other Marine Science Sundays and events.